Malta's Residential Property Market Analysis 2026

 Malta's rent price index:

-Despite this, rent growth is noticeably moderating.
-In the second quarter of 2025, rents increased by around 2% to 3% from the same period last year, buoyed by the continued increase in tourists and foreign expat workers, according to the Central Bank of Malta's Quarterly Review Q4 2025.
+However, rent growth is noticeably moderating.
+In recent quarters, advertised rents have increased at annual rates of approximately 2% to 3%, buoyed by the continued increase in tourists and foreign expat workers, according to the Central Bank of Malta.
 This is a sharp slowdown from the double-digit year-on-year rent growth recorded from the second half of 2021 to 2024.

 Tourists and foreign workers continue to buoy the rental market